Badjelly's Bad Christmas: Scene 4 – They come to the place where the Cows go Bong

-As Grandad, Kate, Laura, Sir Nobonk and King Twytt near The Werkling's Factory (aka The Ning Nang Nong), they are all given earmuffs because the factory is incredibly loud.
-They then finally arrive at the factory, which has many Werkers, creatures which are part machine.
-We learn about the factory in the song "On the Ning Nang Nong", and we then meet the Werkling.
-King Twytt and Sir Nobonk then tell the Werkling what's happened, and the Werkling claims that he knows it all already.
+Grandad, Kate, Laura, Sir Nobonk and King Twytt arrive at The Werkling's Factory (aka The Ning Nang Nong), which has many Werkers, creatures which are part machine.
+The audience learns about the factory in the song "On the Ning Nang Nong", and then meets the Werkling.
+King Twytt and Sir Nobonk tell the Werkling what's happened, and the Werkling claims that he knows it all already.

-After much thought and telling a long story in nonsense about Badjelly, he concludes that they must "follow the string", reasoning that "String is a very important thing.
-Rope is thicker but string is quicker."
+After much thought and telling a long story in nonsense about Badjelly, he concludes that they must "follow the string".
 They find a long red string running out of the Ning Nang Nong, which they follow.

-They then arrive in a field, where Badjelly, Wobble and Ice Cream are waiting for them.
-It turns out the string was actually a trap, set up by Badjelly to lure to kidnap Kate.
+They arrive in a field, where Badjelly, Wobble and Ice Cream are waiting for them.
+It turns out the string was actually a trap, set up by Badjelly to lure Kate.

 Scene 5 – And as the sun rises a great duel takes place...

 They decide they have to have a duel, Sir Nobonk versus Badjelly.
 In the end there is no clear winner, but Wobble, Ice Cream and Badjelly succeed in kidnapping Kate.